Rockies vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will send Yusei Kikuchi (9-4) to the mound for his 27th start this season.
+- Kevin Gausman (10-8) will take to the mound for the Blue Jays and make his 27th start of the season.

-- He has earned a quality start nine times in 26 starts this season.
+- In 26 starts this season, he's earned a quality start in 17 of them.

-- Kikuchi has started 26 games this season, and he's lasted five or more innings 18 times.
-He averages 5.3 innings per appearance.
+- Gausman has pitched five or more innings in four straight games and will look to extend that streak.

-- He has finished four appearances without allowing an earned run in 26 chances this season.
+- He has made 26 appearances and finished seven of them without allowing an earned run.

 |Opponent